Information For Prospective Students

 8. WHO IS ELIGIBLE TO ENROLL IN CPE?

-For ACPE accredited Supervisory CPE programs: An individual who has successfully completed several units of CPE and has demonstrated a readiness to utilize Supervisory CPE, usually one who has a theological degree and several years of pastoral experience.
+For ACPE accredited Educator CPE programs: An individual who has successfully completed several units of CPE and has demonstrated a readiness to utilize Educator CPE, usually one who has a theological degree and several years of pastoral experience.

 9. DO I HAVE TO BE ORDAINED TO DO CPE?

-Specific requirements regarding ordination as a prerequisite are determined by each ACPE accredited CPE center.
+Specific requirements regarding ordination as a prerequisite are determined by each ACPE Center.

 10. WHERE CAN ONE ENROLL IN CPE?

-The Association for Clinical Pastoral Education has accredited about three hundred clinical pastoral education centers and clusters throughout the United States.
-These CPE centers are located in health care institutions, hospitals of all kinds (e.g. general, university, children's, psychiatric, military, VA), geriatric centers, hospices, parishes, mental health facilities, correctional institutions, and a variety of other settings.
+ACPE accredits about three hundred CPE Centers and Systems throughout the United States.
+ACPE Centers are located in health care institutions, hospitals of all kinds (e.g. general, university, children's, psychiatric, military, VA), geriatric centers, hospices, parishes, mental health facilities, correctional institutions, and a variety of other settings.
 Click here for our online directory.

 11. HOW MAY I ENROLL IN CPE?